Conway Municipal Airport

 Conway Municipal Airport (ICAO: KCXW, FAA LID: CXW) is a public use airport located 10 miles southwest of Conway, at Cantrell Field in Faulkner County, Arkansas, United States, owned by the City of Conway.

-The new airport opened in September 2014 as a replacement for the old Dennis F. Cantrell Field airport in the centre of Conway.
+The new airport opened in September 2014 as a replacement for the old Dennis F. Cantrell Field airport in the center of Conway.

 Facilities and aircraft

 Conway Municipal Airport covers an area of 431 acre at an elevation of 276 ft AMSL (above mean sea level).
 It has one concrete paved runway: 4/22 which is 5,500 ft long by 100 ft wide, with a full-length parallel taxiway.

 All airfield lighting is provided by state-of-the-art LEDs, and the airport is served by GPS WAAS/LPV approaches to both runways.